A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: Empirical Study

-To compare the performance of our approach with direct bootstrap, we first report the mean and standard deviation (SD) of the deviation of the point estimator from $\mu^c$, defined by $\mbox{Err}=|\bar{\bar{Y}}-\mu^c|$, and then record the mean and SD of the CrI and CI width as shown in Table~\ref{table:Queue}, where ``DPM" and ``EMP" represent our approach and direct bootstrap, respectively.
-The results are based on $1000$ macro replications.
-The proposed framework provides a smaller $\mbox{Err}$ and a shorter CrI width.
-Since the frequentist and Bayesian approaches are based on different philosophies, we do not record the CrI and CI coverage.
-We also report the ratio ${\widehat{\sigma}_I^2}/{\widehat{\sigma}_S^2}$ from our approach according to Section~\ref{subsubsec:varianceDecomposition}, which provide insights on the contributions of input and simulation estimation uncertainties.
+To compare the performance of our approach with direct bootstrap, we first estimate the mean and standard deviation (SD) of the deviation of the point estimator from $\mu^c$, defined by $\mbox{Err}=|\bar{\bar{Y}}-\mu^c|$, and then report $\mbox{mean}\pm1.96\cdot \mbox{SD}/\sqrt{N}$ of the CrI and CI width as shown in Table~\ref{table:Queue}, where ``DPM" and ``EMP" represent our approach and direct bootstrap, respectively.
+The results are based on $N=1000$ macro-replications.
+Our proposed nonparametric Bayesian framework provides smaller $\mbox{Err}$ and CrI's with shorter width.